 Preheat oven to 475F degrees, with oven rack in middle position.
 Coat a rimmed baking sheet lightly with coconut oil.

-Melt two tablespoon of the coconut oil in the microwave.
-(By melting the coconut oil, it will coat the butternut squash fully but if the squash is cold, the oil will start to harden after it's added.
+Melt two tablespoons of the coconut oil in the microwave.
+Set aside.
+In a small bowl combine 1 teaspoon salt, 1/2 teaspoon black pepper, cumin, and cayenne pepper.
+Pour the melted coconut oil over the squash (By melting the coconut oil, it will coat the butternut squash fully but if the squash is cold, the oil will start to harden after added.
 That's totally fine because it's now on all the squash before turning hard).
-In a small bowl combine 1 teaspoon salt, 1/2 teaspoon black pepper, cumin, and cayenne pepper.
-Add the spices to the melted coconut oil, then in a medium bowl, combine the butternut squash and the oil/spice mixture.
+Immediately add the spice mixture from the small bowl, so the seasonings coat all the squash before the coconut oil hardens, if it's going to.
 Toss to fully coat the squash.

 Turn out the coated butternut squash on the baking sheet.
 Bake for 20 minutes or until tender and golden brown.
 Stir and toss the squash a bit at the 10 minute mark to prevent burning.